dzheng2333/basalt_geochemistry/README.md

 # basalt_geochemistry
-This jupyter notebook includes python codes for manuscript 'A machine learning approach to discern detachment of the subducting slab in an ancient subduction zone using basalt trace elemental data'.
+This jupyter notebook includes python codes for manuscript 'Discern detachment of the subducting slab in an ancient subduction zone using machine learning'.
 The main parts are:
 - Data preprocessing
 - Machine learning model training and validation
 - SHAP, machine learning model explainability